Special

 Parameters:

-• Event Name (String): Name of the event
+Event Name (String): The name of the event to publish

 Example: